 As we see it these are as below:

-PROS: This method is effective on surfaces that are soft and/or porous.
+Tape samples: PROS: This method is effective on surfaces that are soft and/or porous.
 The adhesive tape surface grabs and holds the surface particles very well.
 In addition, the sample is easily prepped for analysis.
 All that is required is the tape to be peeled apart whilst observing the dust and debris under the scope.
 To isolate a fibre, the analyst simply picks them from the tape surface for further qualification under polarising light analysis.
 This approach tends to ‘grab’ everything from the subjected surface, due to the adhesive nature of the ‘stickiness’ of the tape.

 CONS: Tape sampling should be applied a limited amount of times, as it looses its ‘stickiness’.
 Therefore in dusty areas, it can be only applied once and over a small area if it is to be representative (should a visual fail due to visual dust anyway though?).
-As such, asbestos fibre/debris could be left behind if it does not stick to the tape surface
+As such, asbestos fibre/debris could be left behind if it does not stick to the tape surface.

-With Ghost wipes additional processing of furnace ashing is required, this is to remove the swab itself plus any interference material.
+Ghost wipes With Ghost wipes additional processing of furnace ashing is required, this is to remove the swab itself plus any interference material.

 PROS: All that is left generally is asbestiform material/fibres.
 By removing all organic interference fibres (which can effect asbestos characterisation).
 This can be helpful when the sample renders a large concentration of organic and synthetic fibres.